 Why do you need grow lights for hydroponic growing?

 Plants need light to photosynthesise — to convert water and nutrients into the sugars that fuel their growth.
 Without enough light, even perfectly mixed nutrients and ideal pH cannot drive healthy plant development.
-According to research from the indoor gardening community, leafy greens need a minimum of 200-300 PPFD (photosynthetic photon flux density) for healthy growth, while fruiting crops need 400-600 PPFD or more.
+Leafy greens need a minimum of 200-300 PPFD (photosynthetic photon flux density) for healthy growth, while fruiting crops need 400-600 PPFD or more.

 Most UK windowsills, especially during winter months from November to February, simply do not provide enough natural light for healthy hydroponic growing.
 The best grow lights for hydroponics fill this gap by delivering consistent, full-spectrum light on a controlled schedule regardless of weather or season.